jugmac00/til/bash/use-output-of-command-as-argument-for-another-command.md

 # How do you use the output of one bash command as an argument for another command?

-At my hoster, the `mysql` root password is stored in a config file.
+At my hoster ( https://flyingcircus.io/ ), the `mysql` root password is stored in a config file.

 Whenever I need to login as root, I do the following steps: